averias/phpredis-bloom/README.md

 ## Usage

 ### Clients
-There are 2 ways to execute Phpredis-bloom commands:
+There are 2 ways to execute PhpRedisBloom commands:

 **Executing commands by using RedisBloomClient**